 Here is an outline of what you need to do to set up and run your payroll.
-If your business is in the Barnet, Chatteris, Croydon, Southgate and Ilford area we, at BBK, can help you to set up and run your payroll or we can run your payroll for you.
+If your business is in the Barnet, Ilford & Croydon area we, at BBK, can help you to set up and run your payroll or we can run your payroll for you.

 In order to set up a Pay As You Earn (PAYE) scheme with HMRC it is necessary to contact the New Employer’s Helpline on 0300 200 3211 or register online via the GOV.UK website.